RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_STACK_CHECKER_ENABLED``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default, and thus stack checking is disabled.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This configuration parameter is defined when the application wishes to enable run-time stack bounds checking.
+    In case this configuration option is defined, then the stack checker is enabled.

 NOTES:
-    In 4.9 and older, this configuration parameter was named ``STACK_CHECKER_ON``.
+    The stack checker performs run-time stack bounds checking.
 This increases the time required to create tasks as well as adding overhead to each context switch.

+    In 4.9 and older, this configuration option was named ``STACK_CHECKER_ON``.

 .. index:: CONFIGURE_TICKS_PER_TIMESLICE
 .. index:: ticks per timeslice